Mișu Benvenisti: Final imprisonment and release

-Benvenisti himself appeared alongside Zissu, Cohen and ten others at a trial in March 1954.
-He was sentenced to lifetime imprisonment and hard labor.
-In July 1954, as part of a selective release of the imprisoned Zionists, it was announced that Suzana Benvenisti would be retried by a civilian court.
-The following year, on Yom Kippur, her husband has slipped into a diabetic coma, and was at a high risk of dying.
+On Yom Kippur (September 1955), Benvenisti slipped into a diabetic coma, and was at a high risk of dying.
 Reportedly, he obtained medical assistance only because of an intervention on his behalf by Groza's Jewish barber, Max Friedman.
 On April 14, 1956, shortly before a détente in Israel–Romania relations, the Presidium of the Great National Assembly (then under Constantin Pîrvulescu) pardoned Benvenisti and Zissu together.
 The new Chief Rabbi, Moses Rosen, was among those involved in negotiating emigration waivers for both men.
 As he himself noted, the two received their Romanian passports during Rosen's meeting with Deputy Premier Emil Bodnăraș, who reportedly exclaimed: "They wish to leave, so Mazal tov!"—"as if speaking out loud his thoughts: 'there is no downside to their leaving, godspeed to them'."
+The news of this mass pardon was brought to the Romanians of Văcărești by Shlomo Sitnovitzer, held there for his involvement with Irgun.
+According to Ciuceanu, Sitnovitzer believed that Benvenisti was due for "high office", "perhaps in America".

 Benvenisti began a new stage in his life, as an Israeli diplomat integrated with the Jewish Agency for Israel.
-Known as "Moshe Benvenisti", in October 1946 he traveled with Idov Cohen and others to West Germany, where he negotiated compensation rights for Transnistria deportees—based on the claim that "Bucharest had been the Nazi center from which the persecution of Jews in all parts of Romania was controlled."
-Benvenisti supported this claim by adding that "he himself had negotiated with agents of the Nazi regime in Bucharest", and "brought evidence that the Nazis had a direct influence on the persecution of Jews in Romania."
+Known as "Moshe Benvenisti", in October 1956 he traveled with Idov Cohen and others to West Germany, where he negotiated compensation rights for Transnistria deportees—based on the claim that "Bucharest had been the Nazi center from which the persecution of Jews in all parts of Romania was controlled."
+Benvenisti supported this interpretation by adding that "he himself had negotiated with agents of the Nazi regime in Bucharest", and "brought evidence that the Nazis had a direct influence on the persecution of Jews in Romania."
 Before his death in 1977, he established a fund for research into Romanian Jewish history—as noted in 2014 by Moraru, "nothing is known about what came of [it]."
 His widow Suzana died at Ramat Aviv in early 1996; she was aged 89.
 In November of that year, a memorial plaque for both Benvenistis was put up at Beit Ya'akov Yosef (Zvi Gutman) Synagogue in Tel Aviv.